dotnet/csharplang/proposals/list-patterns.md

 };
 ```

 It is possible that the collection will not be completely enumerated.
-For example, if one of the patterns in the *list-pattern* doesn't match or when there are no ending patterns in a *list-pattern* (e.g. `collection is { 1, 2, .. }`).
+For example, if one of the patterns in the *list_pattern* doesn't match or when there are no ending patterns in a *list_pattern* (e.g. `collection is { 1, 2, .. }`).

-If an enumerator is produced when a *list-pattern* is applied to an enumerable type and that enumerator is disposable it will be disposed when a top-level pattern containing the *list-pattern* successfully matches, or when none of the patterns matches (in the case of a `switch` statement or expression).
+If an enumerator is produced when a *list_pattern* is applied to an enumerable type and that enumerator is disposable it will be disposed when a top-level pattern containing the *list_pattern* successfully matches, or when none of the patterns match (in the case of a `switch` statement or expression).
 It is possible for an enumerator to be disposed more than once and the enumerator must ignore all calls to `Dispose` after the first one.
 ```
 // any enumerator used to evaluate this switch statement is disposed at the indicated locations _ = collection switch